 By mid-morning, you will reach Paris, La Ville Lumière (The City of Light).
 What a thrill it is to enter this vivacious city, rich in history, art and architecture.
 Before beginning your free time, we suggest joining your tour manager for the optional Seine River Cruise excursion for unsurpassed views of some of the city's major landmarks.
-Transfer by motor coach will bring you to the Place de la Concorde, adjacent to the Champs-Élysées.
-Your tour manager will direct you to the locations of the principal sights and stores, such as the Notre Dame Cathedral, Eiffel Tower, Louvre Museum (open every day except Tuesday), Opera, Arc de Triomph and famous Galleries Lafayette department store.
+Transfer by motor coach to the Place de la Concorde, adjacent to the Champs-Élysées.
+Your tour manager will direct you to the locations of the principal sights and stores, such as the Notre Dame Cathedral, Eiffel Tower, Louvre Museum (open every day except Tuesday), Opera (Palais Garnier) , Arc de Triomphe and famous Galeries Lafayette department store.
 In the late afternoon, transfer to the hotel.
 Spend this evening on your own or consider the optional Paris Evening excursion, with dinner at a characteristic French bistro located in the heart of Paris.
 Your brief taste of Paris is meant as an introduction to one of the great cities of the world and will certainly make a lasting impression.
 (Breakfast)

 Travel North from Paris to the French/Belgian border.
 Entering Belgium, the French language will stay with you for another hour or so until you enter the Belgian province of Flanders where Flemish (similar to Dutch) is spoken.
 Enjoy a visit to the Flemish capital of Antwerp, known for its convivial atmosphere and outdoor cafés.
 Join a short orientation walk and explore the old city center.
-Try irresistible Belgian waffles and chocolates.
-Shop for lace-trimmed handicrafts in the quaint streets surrounding the city’s attractive Grand Square.
+Admire lace-trimmed handicrafts in the quaint shops surrounding the city’s attractive Grand Square or treat yourself to irresistible Belgian waffles and chocolates.
 This afternoon, enter The Netherlands (Holland), a country with very strong historical ties to the United States.
 The western part of Holland was wrestled from the sea, and still today lies below sea level, protected from flooding by an intricate system of dikes and pumps.
 Netherlands literally means Lowlands.
 You will see examples of canals, bridges and windmills on the way to your hotel.
 (Breakfast, Dinner)

 DAY 13 - HOLLAND . .
-Country Stay in Lelystad/Hulhorst.
+Country Stay in Lelystad.

-This day is all yours to spend as you like.
+This day is yours to spend as you like.
 Many people in Holland are proficient in English, making it easy for you to get around.
 Consider taking advantage of Holland's efficient bus and railway network to a myriad of interesting places, many of them less than an hour away.
 Bikes are available for rent in many cities.
-There's also a full-day optional Grand Holland excursion, featuring a kaleidoscopic overview of Holland, including the unique countryside, a picturesque Dutch village, and an afternoon in Amsterdam, one of the great cities of the world.
-Renowned for its impressive architecture and world famous museums that offer a window to the past, Amsterdam is also a vibrant, modern city with a wide range of shopping and food venues to suit every taste.
+There's also a full-day optional Grand Holland excursion, featuring a kaleidoscopic overview of Holland, including the unique countryside, a picturesque Dutch village, and sightseeing in Amsterdam, one of the great cities of the world.
+Renowned for its impressive architecture and world famous museums that offer a window to the past, Amsterdam is also a vibrant, modern city with a wide variety of shopping and food venues.
 In the evening, return to your hotel for dinner.
 (Breakfast, Dinner)

 DAY 14 - GERMANY . .
 Rhine Cruise - Rüdesheim.